 The use of antibiotics as performance enhancers or for prophylaxis is prohibited.
 All prescription veterinary medicines may only be used after veterinary examination within the scope of an indication and treatment.
-At the time of delivery, the veterinarian must document evidence of, among other things, the diagnosis, veterinary examination results and details of a therapy and immediately send it to the livestock owner, cf. Regulation of veterinary pharmacies.
+At the time of delivery, the veterinarian must document evidence of, among other things, the diagnosis, veterinary examination results and details of a therapy and immediately send it to the livestock owner.